matthewg42/winda/README.md

     winda speed --increment 5 --file P1506*.CSV
     winda speed --date 150601
     winda speed --range 20-40 --increment 0.25 --from 150601 --to 150701

+### Command: average

+#### Syntax

+    winda average [--direction-split] <filter>

+#### Description

+Analyse data from the database, outputting the average (mean) wind speed for all records matching <filter>, optinally split by wind direction.

+#### Command arguments

+The average command must be supplied with a valid data filter.
+See section "Data Filters" below for how to use a filter.

+The command may also take an optional [--direction-split] argument, which will split the output by wind direction.

+#### Examples

+    winda average
+    winda average --direction-split
+    winda average --date 150601
+    winda average --from 150601 --to 150701 --dir

 ### Command: export